laurensruiz/web-sprint-challenge-applied-javascript/README.md

 Demonstrate your understanding of this week's concepts by answering the following questions:

 1. What is the DOM?
+A DOM is a Document Object Model.
+In HTML the DOM is constructed as a tree of Objects or Elements.

 2. What is an event?
+Events are the things that happen to our elements.
+For example, when we click a button on a page or hover over links, these are due to events executed in the code.

 3. What is an event listener?
+An event listener is a procedure or function in a computer program that waits for an event to occur.
+Examples of event listeners are 'click', 'scroll' 'mouseover', etc.

 4. Why would we convert a NodeList into an Array?
+A lot of Javascript methods work on arrays but not a NodeList because a NodeList is browserAPI and not Javascript API.
+When we code using Javascript, to use methods on any NodeList we call we must convert it first.

 5. What is a component?

+In Javascript, a component is a function that returns HTML.
+It receives data and outputs content for the DOM.